Energy transition in Baden-Württemberg

 Grid expansion

-• transport excess wind power from northern Germany to the load centres in southern Germany over high-voltage lines,
+• transport excess wind power from Northern Germany to the load centres in Southern Germany over high-voltage lines,

 • compensate flexibly for fluctuating renewable energy generation by expanding the distribution grids and counteracting grid bottlenecks,